unstoppabledomains/resolution-service/README.md

 GET /domains/:domainName | Gets the resolution of the specified domain.
 GET /status | Gets the synchronization status.
 GET /api-docs | Returns a swagger documentation page.

+> Note: The `/domains` endpoints require an API key.
+The key must be provided as `Bearer` authentication header for requests.
+New keys must be added manually to the database (see [API keys](#APIkeys) for more info).

 ## Development notes
 ### Development pre-requirements